gozerhp/puppet-static/README.md

-# Generic Set proxy Module
+# Module to setup apache vhosts

 ## Overview

-Sets proxy settings for generic services.
+Installs apache and setups static vhosts depending on needs.